RESIDENCIES

 The “enigmatic refractions”, in the dense abstraction that the association of these two words implies, seem to suggest the idea of a phenomenon that concerns the behavior of light waves, the faculty of seeing and that of perceiving; but the spectrum of topics connected to this theme can expand dramatically, finding innumerable and unexpected consonances and correspondences.

-Turin is a candidate for the ideal place to reflect critically on these topics, then giving them a creative interpretation; because, as the extraordinary metaphysical artist Giorgio de Chirico wrote, «the city is made for philosophical dissertations» (5), adding: «Turin is the deepest, most enigmatic, most uncanny city.
+Turin is a candidate for the ideal place to reflect critically on these topics, to give them a creative interpretation.
+As the metaphysical artist Giorgio de Chirico wrote, «the city is made for philosophical dissertations», adding: «Turin is the deepest, most enigmatic, most uncanny city.
 Not of Italy, but of the world».
-(6)
+(4)

 (1) Pierre Schneider, Louvre Dialogues, Atheneum, New York, 1971